 Ensuring continuous and optimal machinery and equipment operation not only reduces costly downtime, it also improves crew safety.

 Fuel costs represent as much as 50–60% of total ship operating costs, depending on the type of ship and service.
 Sensors and monitoring equipment onboard can collect vessel performance data and send them to the main office on shore, which in turn can provide the ship master and chief engineer with guidance when planning the most energy-efficient route.

-Identifying optimal speed and engine configuration for each leg will potentially save considerable amounts of fuel and reduce and lower carbon emission.
+Identifying optimal speed and engine configuration for each leg will potentially save considerable amounts of fuel and lower carbon emission.

 Read more: The value of ICT in the maritime industry

 As today’s ships are becoming highly sensorised, shipping companies have more data than ever about their day-to-day operations.

 Collecting sensor data is nothing new in maritime transport.
 However, the global ship-to-shore connectivity – enabled by safe and secure Internet connection – makes it possible to gather data from an expanding array of onboard sensors and digitally distribute it throughout your logistics network.